 5 Red Flags to Look For Before Investing in a Multi-Family Property

 Water damageA multi-family property can be a great addition to your real estate investment portfolio, but it’s important to look for any red flags before making a commitment.
 From the obvious things like pests and water damage to information that needs a bit more research, taking the time to examine the property can help you make an informed decision.
+Before you buy your first rental property follow the tips below.

 Low Current Interest in the Property